mtoto/transfer-learning-tensornets/README.md

 ## Inferece

 When the job finishes, the checkpoint files are saved to the location you specified (`'gs://path/to/save/model'` above).
-After downloading the files, we need to freeze the weights and optimize the graph for inference.
-This can be done using the `trainer/freeze.py`.
+After downloading the files, we can freeze the weights and optimize the graph for inference using the `trainer/freeze.py`.
 From the command-line:

 ```bash
 ./freeze.py --ckpt ~/path/to/model.ckpt --out-file frozen_model.pb
 ```

-Now we can use the `.pb` file for inference, for example testing the model on our webcam:
+The `.pb` file can subsequently be used directly with OpenCV for instance, running the model on our webcam:

 ```bash
 ./videocam.py --cascade-file face_default.xml --pb-file path/to/frozen_model.pb